fabse-hack/fabse-hack.github.io/content/articles/Triturus cristatus.md

 ---

 # triturus cristatus

+<iframe width="560" height="315" src="https://www.youtube.com/embed/A7-zk8xn5jE" frameborder="0" allowfullscreen></iframe>

 ## zu deutsch - nördlicher Kammmolch

-<iframe width="560" height="315" src="https://www.youtube.com/embed/A7-zk8xn5jE" frameborder="0" allowfullscreen></iframe>

 In the vicinity, there is a small pond where various amphibians can be found.
 Mainly, frogs and alpine newts are prevalent, but there are also crested newts among them.
-Here is a short video about it: